This month we read 20,000 Leagues under the Sea for our homeschool book club. Books often inspires us to craft, and this one was no exception.

 This simple sea animal craft to go with 20,000 Leagues under the Sea was a huge hit.

-Paper squids have been attacking toy cars, Barbie dolls and recreating the attack on the Nautilus all week.
+At our house paper squids have been attacking toy cars, Barbie dolls and recreating the attack on the Nautilus all week.

-Other sea animal crafts you may enjoy:
+Other ocean animal crafts you may enjoy: